GeorgeWebDevCy/TCNApp/README.md

 Before building, update the placeholders in `src/config/authConfig.ts`:

 1. Replace `baseUrl` with your WordPress site's root URL.
-2. Confirm the JWT token, validation, and profile endpoint paths match your WordPress setup.
+2. Confirm the GN Password Login API (`/wp-json/gn/v1/login`) and profile endpoint paths match your WordPress setup.
 3. Update the registration and password reset links to match your deployment.
 4. Optionally customize the AsyncStorage keys if you need to namespace multiple environments.